The Lands

 Ruler: The Triumvirate

-Citizens: All human residing in Farport (including its peninsula)
+Citizens: All tax-payers residing in Farport (including its peninsula)

-Notes: This city is populated by humans of Lahenic kin as well as the many others who temporarily stay in this prosperous trading centre.
-Its permanent residents number fewer than that of Nartellfar but its total population during the Festival of Sails makes it the most populous known.
-During this month of celebrations and trading more money changes hands than in any other part of the Lands.
+Notes: This city is populated by Humans of Lehenic kin as well as the many others who temporarily stay in this prosperous trading centre.
+Its permanent residents number fewer than that of Nerina City but its total population during the Festival of Sails makes it the most populous known.
+During this month of celebrations and trading more money changes hands than in any other part of The Lands.
 The emblem of Farport is a sailing ship.

 Government: Farport was once part of the Empire of Nerina till it refused to pay its taxes and put the funds thus saved into developing a military to ensure its freedom.
 The city is now ruled by The Triumverate – a three member body consisting of the three richest men and women in Farport.
-All one has to do to be in the Triumvirate is to be declared by the Farport Treasury as one of the three richest residents who is also recognised as a resident by the Census Office.
+All one has to do to be in the Triumvirate is to be declared by the Farport Treasury as one of the three richest who is also recognized as a resident by the Census Office.
 One then must accept the position and swear an oath of service to the City of Farport.
 The composition of the Triumvirate changes regularly as the Treasury assesses wealth annually.
-Triumvirate decisions must be unanimous in cases of military emergency and by majority for all other matters.
+Triumvirate decisions must be by majority in cases of military emergency and unanimous for all other matters.
 The richest merchants are considered the best rulers as they have the assets and connections to draw on in ensuring the prosperity of Farport.
 This incentive to be rich has fostered a very overt culture of civic responsibility among merchants who expect one day to become a ruler of Farport.
+However it has also resulted in some of the rich gifting wealth to others if they wish to escape the risk of rule.
+The current Triumvirate members are named Prokopis (owner of many ships), Alexis (farmer and miner) and Sandalio (a Half Elf operator of the local casino).

-Urban Geography: Farport occupies the end of a long peninsula which ends in a steep hill.
+Urban Geography: Farport occupies the tip of a long peninsula which ends in a steep hill.
 This hilltop is the location of the Villa District.
 Towards the base of the hill are more modest residential neighbouhoods.
-Away from the hill are located the docks and warehouse districts and (of most fame) the Bazaar which covers several streets and dozens of laneways - some of which are covered with translucent canvass rooves.
+Away from the hill are located the docks and warehouse districts and the famed Bazaar covers several streets and dozens of laneways - some of which are shaded by translucent canvass sails.
+Some older abandoned layers of the city can patchily be accessed via basements and cisterns and are together known as 'The Undercity'.

 FUGITIVES FORGE